Skip to main content

 MARSHALL MONTHLY BRINGS YOU ESSENTIAL NEWS AND EVENTS FROM FACULTY, STUDENTS, AND ALUMNI.

-Jose Roca-Leon MBA ’25 didn’t spend his winter break on the beach, on campus, or in his home country of Guatemala.
-He was in Cuba with other USC Marshall students, as a member of USC Marshall’s ExCEL program (International Experiential Corporate Learning).
+Jose Roca-Leon traveled to Cuba along with other USC Marshall students, as a member of USC Marshall’s EXCEL PROGRAM (International Experiential Corporate Learning).

-Roca-Leon and 36 classmates traveled to the island country, accompanied by Carl Voigt, academic director for international business education and research, and Sean O’Connell, director of undergraduate international programs.
+Roca-Leon, an MBA.PM student and an Ernst and Young consultant, journeyed to the island country with 36 fellow Marshall students, accompanied by CARL VOIGT, academic director for international business education and research, and SEAN O’CONNELL, director of undergraduate international programs.

 ExCEL is an immersive 10-day program, in which participants meet with national leaders and industry insiders while developing an appreciation and understanding for the economic realities and cultural differences of the country.
-In the past, ExCEL has journeyed to Barcelona, Spain, Milan and Florence, Italy, and Dubai and Abu Dhabi, UAE.
+In the past, ExCEL has journeyed to Barcelona, Spain, Milan and Florence, Italy, and Dubai and Abu Dhabi, United Arab Emirates.

-Cuba only opened to American tourists in 2016, but since 2001, USC Marshall programs have been able to take students to the country for academic excursions.
-Voigt asserts that this Cuba trip represented a special opportunity for students to experience the country’s unique cultural and economic state.
+Voigt shared that this Cuba trip represented a special opportunity for students to experience the country’s unique culture and economy.

 “The extreme contrasts in political and economic models in Cuba make it a great learning laboratory for students to ‘test’ the assumptions about how economies and political systems should and do work,” Voigt said.
 “It brings about natural discussions that never happen, or rarely happen, among our business students about the good and the bad of our own economic and political model.”